Montréal bucket list bike rides perfect for visitors

 BIXI grows bigger and better than ever!

-Lachine Canal National Historic Site of Canada
+Lachine Canal National Historic Site

-A local gem, the bike paths alongside the steady flow of the Lachine Canal passes gently through the Quartiers du Canal district, a union of the up-and-coming Griffintown, Saint-Henri and Little Burgundy neighbourhoods.
-Not only does the Canal pass by some of Montréal’s hippest spots and trendsetting shopping, the path has long been a place of respite and relaxation for Montréalers.
+A local gem, the bike paths alongside the steady flow of the Lachine Canal passes gently through the Quartiers du Canal district, a union of the up-and-coming GriffintownSaint-Henri and Little Burgundy neighbourhoods.
+And not only does the Canal pass by some of Montréal’s hippest spots, the path has long been a place of respite and relaxation for Montréalers.

 The joke goes that the founders of the canal thought their hard work would take them all the way to China.
 Thus, the town of Lachine (La Chine being China in French) received it’s cheeky punch-line of a name.
-But the stately vistas and waterfront architecture of the town make for a taste of old world charm unique in North America.
-History fans will love a stop en route at The Fur Trade at Lachine National Historic Site of Canada museum for a glimpse into the area’s storied past.
+But the stately vistas and waterfront architecture of the town make for a taste of old world charm unique in North America and history fans will love a stop en route at The Fur Trade at Lachine National Historic Site of Canada museum for a glimpse into the area’s storied past.

-Head back for a well-deserved hearty meal and beverage at The Burgundy Lion on bustling Notre-Dame Street West in Little Burgundy and check one of Montréal’s most beloved bike routes off the bucket list.
+Head back for a well-deserved hearty meal and beverage at Pub Burgundy Lion on bustling Notre-Dame Street West in Little Burgundy and check one of Montréal’s most beloved bike routes off the bucket list.

 Parc Jean-Drapeau - Route Verte

-The Bike Link and Route verte
+The Bike Link and Route verte: picturesque urban cycling

-Making up one of the most picturesque urban segments of the coast to coast Trans Canada Trail and the 5,300 km long provincial Route verte bike path, the Bike Link between Parc Jean-Drapeau and the Sainte-Catherine Locks offers some of the best views of waterfront Montréal and the sensation of actually riding on the Saint Lawrence Seaway on the thin jetty, the Digue de la voie maritime.
-This route is also one for bridge lovers including an awe-inspiring crossing on both the Estacade du Pont Champlain on the surface of the water towards Nun’s Island (home to the well-deserved Strøm Nordic Spa) and the iconic Jacques-Cartier Bridge linked into the Gay Village.
-Both bridges are perfect spots for souvenir snapshots—and it’s worth the added mileage to tackle the new Samuel-de-Champlain Bridge for its four eye-popping rest and lookout areas.
+This route is also perfect for bridge lovers including an awe-inspiring crossing on both the Estacade du Pont Champlain on the surface of the water towards Nuns’ Island and the towering Jacques-Cartier Bridge linked into the Village.
+Both bridges are perfect spots for souvenir snapshots, and it’s worth the added mileage to tackle the new Samuel De Champlain Bridge for its four eye-popping rest and lookout areas.

-If you start from the Parc Jeanne-Mance, head through Montréal’s Downtown and Gay Village neighbourhoods and take the Jacques-Cartier Bridge bike path over to Parc Jean-Drapeau.
+If you start from the Parc Jeanne-Mance, head through Montréal’s Downtown and Village neighbourhoods and take the Jacques-Cartier Bridge bike path over to Parc Jean-Drapeau.
 From there, the Digue de la voie maritime is easy to locate at the southernmost point of Île Notre-Dame.
-Carry on under Victoria Bridge and the Champlain Bridge to the Sainte-Catherine Locks stopping for a beach break at RécréoParc or a rest on leafy Île Seigneur, where you can also take in a view of the spooky-sounding Devil’s Island.
+Carry on under Victoria Bridge and the Champlain Bridge to the Sainte-Catherine Lock, stopping for a beach break at RécréoParc or a rest on leafy Île Seigneur, where you can also take in a view of the spooky-sounding Devil’s Island.
 The most adventurous riders will want to continue on River Way past Kahnawake to the fishing pier at the far end of the Digue for that unbeatable end of the trail feeling.

 Canal Lachine

-The Réseau Express Vélo
+The Réseau Express Vélo: Montréal’s cross-town cycle network

 (Expect around 20 km as a minimum, but the distance on this one is up to you!)

 The REV also offers glimpses into neighbourhoods like Rosemont (via its AXIS 5 down de Bellechasse Street) and AXIS 3 through the borough of Hochelaga-Maisonneuve.
-AXIS 4 on Peel Street takes riders from the heart of downtown directly to Griffintown and an easy entry to the Lachine Canal.
-While plans include expanding the system’s reach even further across Montréal, what’s already in place has doubtlessly transformed the cycling landscape.
+AXIS 4 on Peel Street takes riders from the heart of downtown directly to Griffintown and an easy entry to the Lachine Canal and AXIS 6 along Notre-Dame Street all the way to the Island of Montréal’s most easterly point at Parc de la Traversée in the Pointe-aux-Trembles district.

+Plans include expanding the system’s reach even further across Montréal with 17 total routes, and what’s already in place has transformed the cycling landscape.
 And for the purposes of these bike rides, the REV can also quickly get you from one route to the next, should the desire to mix-and-match hit you mid-route!

 L’Île-de-la-Visitation